State functions in thermodynamics and chemistry

 Enthalpy is another very important state function, defined as:

-Where P is the pressure of the system and V is the volume.
+Where P is the system pressure and V is the volume.
 Enthalpy is useful when dealing with processes that occur at constant pressure, such as chemical reactions in open vessels.
 Under such conditions, the change in enthalpy, ΔH, represents the heat absorbed or released by the system.

-For example, when an exothermic reaction occurs in a constant pressure environment, the heat released is equal to the decrease in enthalpy of the system.
+For example, when an exothermic reaction occurs in a constant-pressure environment, the heat released equals the decrease in the system's enthalpy.
 In contrast, in an endothermic reaction, the heat absorbed corresponds to an increase in enthalpy.

 Entropy (S)